Rule 14-533. Diversion.

 (a)(1) fee arbitration;

 (a)(8) continuing legal education programs including, but not limited to, ethics school; or

 (a)(9) any other program or corrective course of action to address the respondentís conduct.

 (b) Diversion Committee.

 (b)(1) Composition.
 Members of the Diversion Committee shall be appointed by the Supreme Court.
 The committee shall consist of five members, four of whom shall be members of the Bar who have demonstrated a high standard of professional conduct, preferably with at least one Bar member having past experience on the Supreme Court Ethics and Discipline Committee, and one public member with professional training in the area of substance abuse and/or stress management.
-Upon initial appointment, committee members, other than the chair, shall draw by lot for terms of office of two and three years.
-All appointments thereafter shall be for three-year terms.
+All appointments shall be for four-year terms with one of the lawyersí terms expiring each year.
 Committee members shall not serve more than two consecutive terms.
-The Supreme Court shall designate one of the Bar members as committee chair for a term of three years.
+The Supreme Court shall designate one of the Bar members as committee chair.

 (b)(2) Authority and responsibility.
 The Diversion Committee may negotiate and execute diversion contracts, assign monitoring to a lawyers assistance program, determine compliance with the terms of diversion contracts, and determine fulfillment or any material breach of diversion contracts, subject to review under subsection (j)(3) of this rule, and adopt such policies and procedures as may be appropriate to accomplish its duties under this rule.
 The Diversion Committee shall have authority to establish subcommittees of volunteer attorneys and other professionals for the specific purpose of monitoring the compliance of any attorney under diversion and reporting compliance to OPC and the Diversion Committee on a regular basis.